 3. Create colorful visuals of your budget for the kids

 Let’s face it.
-When a parents talk almost all children hear blah-blah-blah.
-For that reason we suggest visual aids.
+When parents talk almost all children hear blah-blah-blah.
+For that reason, we suggest visual aids.
 Highlight your monthly income and expenses in a spreadsheet or flow chart.
 Use color markers with green for savings and income, and red for bills and other expenses.
 Make charts and graphs and use magnets.
 Whatever you do, do more than talk.

 Know what’s a perfect dry erase board for your finances?
 Your fridge.
 Try our Refrigerator Economics for a fun way to display the household budget.